Sheep-y/BattleTech_Turbine/README.md

 Before any work starts, two safety rails are installed around `VFXNamesDef.AllNames` and `CombatGameConstants.CreateFromSaved`, to cache their results so that repeated calls can be served immediately and to avoid potential errors.

-First is the request filter.
+Real work starts with the request filter.
 A cheap and safe check is done after every `DataManagerRequestCompleteMessage` creation.
 If the request is invalid or same as last one, it is filtered out.

 Then we have the compressor.